shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 11. Set **Time Zone** to your preferred time zone.

-    >**Note**: Since this is a lab environment, you can set the time zone to your preferred time zone.
+    >**Note:** Since this is a lab environment, you can set the time zone to your preferred time zone.
 In a real scenario, you will be setting the time zone based on your / data source location.

 12. Set **Configure a refresh** **schedule** slider to **On**.